rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 In this architecture a server node is defined as a machine (bare-metal or virtual) running the `k3s server` command.
 A worker node is defined as a machine running the `k3s agent` command.

-Workers register through the fixed registration address, but after registration they establish a connection directly to one of the sever nodes.
+Workers register through the fixed registration address, but after registration they establish a connection directly to one of the server nodes.
 This is a websocket connection initiated by the `k3s agent` process and it is maintained by a client-side load balancer running as part of the agent process.

 Installation Outline
 --------------------